When flood strikes, it can wreak havoc in two ways. First is the immediate damage from the water itself. The second is the long-lasting aftermath.

-Although it might feel overwhelming at the time, it’s important to remember that you don’t have to face it all alone.
+Although the damage caused by flooding can feel overwhelming, it’s important to remember that you don’t have to face it all alone.

-The following suggestions are good starting point in getting some help after a flood.
+The following suggestions are good starting points in getting some help after a flood.

 Floodline is a great source of information, offering advice and help in all stages of flooding no matter what time of day or night: 0345 988 1188